AIDASoft/podio/doc/examples.md

 If asking for an entry outside bounds, a std::out_of_range exception is thrown.

-### Object Retrieval

-Collections can be retrieved explicitly:

-    const HitCollection* hits;
-    bool success = store.get("hits",hits);

-Or implicitly when following an object reference.
-In both cases the access to data that has been retrieved is `const`.

 ### Looping through Collections
 Looping through collections is supported in two ways.
 Via iterators: